(Originally posted on July 29, 2006.)

 Then I came across Tom Evslin’s discussion on “Capitalism and Externalities”.
 Incidentally, Tom conceived, launched, and ran AT & T WorldNet Services which popularized the “all-you-can-eat” flat rate monthly pricing for Internet access.
 Anyway, I found the blog interesting but may be missing something on Tom’s discussion on externalities, so I left a comment and shared my limited understanding on Coase Theorem.

 Finally, thanks for bearing with me on my first attempt at blogging.
 Not that you can hold me to this, but I’ll write about entrepreneurship, documentaries & TV productions, innovation, Dragons’ Den, photography and movies.

-A warning that I borrowed from Guy’s first blog entry, “From time to time, I will also discuss things that I do not “know,” but I’ve never let ignorance get in the way of expressing an opinion–and clearly, very few bloggers do!
+A warning that I borrowed from Guy’s first blog entry (internet archived version), “From time to time, I will also discuss things that I do not “know,” but I’ve never let ignorance get in the way of expressing an opinion–and clearly, very few bloggers do!
 So let the good times roll…”